pratt-savi-810/pratt-savi-810-2018-10/projects/alubitz_project/README.md

 # project description

 This project uses NYC Landmarks Preservation Commission (LPC) data to calculate a new field that measures the time between landmark and historic district calendaring and their designation.
-This is accomplished in order to compare across neighborhoods as well as types of landmarks and identify potential trends in faster or slower designation.
+This is done in order to compare across neighborhoods as well as types of landmarks and identify potential trends in faster or slower designation.
 This rate is likely contingent on several external factors as well, such as time of the year or number of other actively calendared buildings, which is why the rate is also compared to how recently each designation occurred.
 The aim of this project is to create a generic method of creating and calculating a new field for spatial analysis that can be transferable to similar projects.

 # data inputs
 IND_Landmark_Points_10_26_18_revised (LPC shapefiles from nyc open data portal)